sfc-gh-myang/crossrep/README.txt

-  TARGET_ROLE=REPADMIN                                      => custom role used for replication on customer standby account MIGRATION_HOME=/Users/myang/crossreplication/prod/        => home folder for this python package code REP_MODE=CUSTOMER                                         => tell whether this is executing by CUSTOMER or SNOWFLAKE or SNOWHOUSE, default mode (can be overriden using option -m )
+  TARGET_ROLE=REPADMIN                                      => custom role used for replication on customer standby account MIGRATION_HOME=/Users/myang/crossreplication/prod/        => home folder for this python package code REP_MODE=CUSTOMER                                         => tell whether this is executing by CUSTOMER or SNOWFLAKE or SNOWHOUSE, or DR or DR_TEST, default mode (can be overriden using option -m )
   AU_DATABASE=DB_CROSSREP                                   => database name for storing account_usage information in source account, create if not existing, only at CUSTOMER mode
   AU_SCHEMA=SC_ACCTUSAGE                                    => schema name for storing account_usage information in source account, create if not existing, only at CUSTOMER mode
   REP_ACCT_LIST=aws_us_east_1.myaccount2                    => account list to be enabled on replication